 The intent of this policy is to insure that all hardware is compatible with other County systems.
 It is not intended to impede the initiative of departments wishing to computerize applications.
 Departments are encouraged to pursue additional computerization, but must coordinate with the IT Operations Division to meet those goals.

 "Exhibit A"

-I.T.
-Operations Division SEMINOLE COUNTY Request Form to Justify Computer Equipment Upgrade Requested By: Phone Extension: User Name or Unit Assigned to: Date of Request: Department: Division: User Cost Allocation Business Unit/Program No. (6 digits): CPU Serial No. of Unit to be upgraded (Number is on a white sticker affixed to the unit): Please specify what hardware upgrade you will need: Mandatory Justification for Upgrade: Department Director's Signature (for approval): Date: Thank you for contacting the IT Operations Division for your upgrade request.
-After you have filled out the form, please print, have the user and your Director sign, scan to PDF and e-mail your signed form to Jennifer Stevens, IT Operations Division.
-If you have any questions, please contact Jennifer Stevens , Extension 1139, istevens@seminolecountyfl.gov IT Operations Division Procurement Mgr. (for approval): Date: IT Operations Division Manager (for approval): Date: Central Services Director (for approval) Date:
+Request Form to Justify Computer Equipment Upgrade

+Requested By: Phone Exte nsion:

+User Name or Unit Assig ned to: Date of Request:

+Department: Division:

+User Cost Allocation Bus siness Unit/Program m No. (6 digits):

+CPU Serial No. of Unit to (Number is on a white sti unit):

+Please specify what hard lware upgrade you will need:

+Mandatory Justification f or Upgrade:

+Department Director's Si Date: val):

+have filled out the form, ple and e-mail your signed form ease print, have the u m to Jennifer Steven please contact Jenn ision for your upgrade request.
+After you user and your Director sign, scan to PDF s, IT Operations Division. ifer Stevens, Extension 1139,

+IT Operations Division Pr or approval):

+IT Operations Division Ma al):

+Central Services Director Date: